Most health conscious folks know sugar cereal is bad. But ALL cereal? Come on…

 ON FRIDAY: Mix oats, coconut butter, coconut oil, yogurt, and water together in a large bowl.
 Pat down, cover with a plate, and leave on the kitchen counter for 2 days.
 Do not leave it longer than this or it will go bad.

 Make your coconut sprinkles: Mix 1 cup coconut with 1/4 cup maple syrup.
-Spread onto a parchment paper lined cookie sheet and dry in a 200 degree oven for or until crispy.
+Spread onto a parchment paper lined cookie sheet and dry in a 200 degree oven for a few hours or until crispy.
 Break apart and store in an airtight container until ready to use.

 Prepare the almond slices to make crispy almonds by pouring into a bowl, covering with filtered water, and lightly drape with a tea towel to keep the flies out.